go-hep/go-hep.org/content/contributing.md

 When you encounter a bug, please open an issue on the corresponding repository.
 Start the issue title with the repository/sub-repository name, like `fwk/hbooksvc: issue name`.
-Be specific about the environment you encountered the bug in.
+Be specific about the environment you encountered the bug in (_e.g.:_ operating system, Go compiler version, ...).
 If you are able to write a test that reproduces the bug, please include it in the issue.
-As a rule we keep all tests OK.
+As a rule, we keep all tests OK and try to increase code coverage.

 ### Suggesting Enhancements